RoxanaTeodora/to-do-list-javascript/README.md

   The user should be able to delete a todo

 - Edit the todo
-  the creation of li element must include a button with X content an event listener must be added when the button is created the li that contains the button must be removed when the delete button is clicked
+  the creation of li element must include a button with a image an event listener must be added when the button is created the li that contains the button must be removed when the delete button is clicked

 - Checkbox for todos
-  add an input checkbox before the todos when the check is clicked the li will be added a line-through textxt
+  add an input checkbox before the todos when the check is clicked the li will be added a line-through text using toggle